-FastLane CPA Limited, an affiliate company of the FastLane Group, is a licensed CPA HK audit firm that has extensive experience in providing statutory audit and tax filing services in Hong Kong (Reg.
-No: S0615).
+FastLane CPA Limited, an affiliate of FastLane Group, is a licensed CPA HK audit firm with extensive experience in providing statutory audit reports and tax filing services in Hong Kong (Reg.
+No: S0615)

 Hong Kong is renowned for its simple tax regime, making it one of the most business-friendly jurisdictions in the world.
 Hong Kong utilizes a territorial system of taxation whereby only income derived from, and incurred in Hong Kong is subject to Hong Kong Profits Tax.
-In addition, Hong Kong does not impose tax on capital gains, dividends, VAT or estate tax and it’s low Profits Tax Rate continues to attract global businesses of all sizes.
+In addition, Hong Kong does not impose a tax on capital gains, dividends, VAT, or estate tax and its low Profits Tax Rate continues to attract global businesses of all sizes.

-Although not employed by a corporation, individuals such as entrepreneurs who are self-employed will be subjectable to the Hong Kong Profits Tax rate in accordance to the scheme stated above.
+Although not employed by a corporation, individuals such as entrepreneurs who are self-employed will be subjectable to the Hong Kong Profits Tax rate in accordance with the scheme stated above.

 Such an advantageous tax system provides extensive support for businesses, especially start-ups and SME’s.
 Given that such businesses are able to retain a larger share of their profits, Hong Kong’s environment is perfectly suited to entrepreneurs and their ventures.